Required Assessment Testing

 Missouri S&T Assessment Policy

 All students at Missouri S&T are required to participate in assessment of learning outcomes before graduation.
 The requirement for assessment originated from directives of the governor and Missouri General Assembly for institutions to show direct evidence of student learning.
-The coordination of assessment processes is housed within the provost's office under the guidance and support of the assistant vice provost for the office of institutional research and assessment and the University Assessment Committee.
+The coordination of assessment processes is housed within the provost's office.

 General Education Assessment